dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 The burn process taks 2-3 minutes, followed by another 2-3 minutes for validation.
 Don't do anything to disrupt the process until the entire operation is complete.

 Once your burn is completely finished, remove your SD card from the laptop, then reinsert it.
-Look in Windows Explorer and you should see a removable drived named `boot`.
+Look in Windows Explorer and you should see a removable drive named `boot`.

 To log in to the Raspberry Pi, you need to enable the SSH ("Secure Shell") encrypted log-in protocol.
 This is disabled by default on current versions of the Raspbian OS.
   - Open Notepad